Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 4. Formal operational (11 years and older)

-Each stage represents qualitative changes in cognitive abilities.
+Each stage signifies qualitative shifts in cognitive capabilities.

-As children encounter new experiences, they assimilate or accommodate information into existing schemas.
+As children confront new situations, they either assimilate or accommodate this information into their pre-existing schemas.

-Piaget’s theory highlights the active role children play in constructing knowledge through interaction with their environment.
+Piaget’s theory underscores the interactive role children play in constructing knowledge through their environment.

 Information Processing Theory

-Information processing theory views the mind as a system that manipulates symbols, similar to a computer.
+Information processing theory conceptualizes the mind as a system executing symbol manipulation akin to a computer.

 • Store and retrieve memories